Georgia Corporation

-What Is a Georgia Corporation?
+What is a Georgia Corporation?

 Should I Incorporate in Georgia?